Jyotika-Kalra/Blueberry-Winery/README.md

 7th: From the column 'Quality', Grouping the Quality numbers into categories of 'Low', 'Medium' and 'High' quality of wines.

-# Questions popped up while analysing the Dataset
+# Questions popped up while analysing the Dataset :question:

 Q1: Based on histograms of columns in the newly combined dataset, which of the following feature variables appear skewed to the right?
 Fixed Acidity, Total Sulfur Dioxide, pH, Alcohol?